 The partnership between Great Life Distillery and Rehab Group is an example of how charities and startups can come together to solve societal challenges, like the exclusion of people with disabilities from society, collectively.
 That is the goal of #HackAccessDublin.

 A hackathon brings people with various skills and interests together with the intention of finding innovative solutions to challenges provided, normally by an external party.
 The process participants go through is extremely collaborative and creative and this creates a highly energetic and uplifting environment with all participants committed to making an impact on the challenges provided.

-The goal of #HackAccessDublin is not only to use the electricity of Dublin’s startup community to solve accessibility challenges in Dublin but to inspire and empower people with mobility problems and without to view the various accessibility challenges they face as entrepreneurial opportunities.
+The goal of #HackAccessDublin is not only to use the electricity of Dublin’s startup community to solve accessibility challenges in Dublin but to inspire and empower people with and with disabilities to view the various accessibility challenges they face as entrepreneurial opportunities.

 We are delighted to bring together inspirers who will share their story in the hope it may encourage others to hack the obstacles in their way.